malcolm-kee/malcolm-kee/blogs/2019/09/how-to-become-a-racist.md

 Nonetheless, some times ago, I heard a comment from an entrepreneur from a First-World country:

-> We tried to recuit a few candidates from XXX race, and all of them are bad.
-We're not gonna hire them anymore.
+> We tried to recuit a few candidates from XXX race, and all of them are irresponsible &mdash; left early, come late, MIA etc. We're not gonna consider condidate from that race anymore.

 It seems to me that, regardless of economic status, racism is just an easy trap to fall into.